okta/okta.github.io/_source/_posts/2018-07-19-basic-crud-react-and-spring-boot.md

 }
 ```

 Modify `app/src/Home.js` to call `/api/user` to see if the user is logged in.
-If they're not, show them a `Login` button.
+If they're not, show a `Login` button.

 ```jsx
 import React, { Component } from 'react';